 I could give you many other examples, but the bottom line is success comes to those who operate on what Michael Masterson calls the “Ready, Fire, Aim” approach to life.
 It’s not taught in schools, but it IS one of the key secrets to success.

 If you’re thinking you’re going to wait until your book is finished, or until the economy gets better, or until you can find the time to attend my National Publicity Summit, you may be letting “good reasons” keep you from doing what is best for your career and your legacy in the long run.

 Whatever you may think of him, the fact is Dr. Phil wouldn’t be a household name today if he had waited till he was “ready.”
 He dove right in.
 And that’s a success secret you can start using today.

-Go here now to apply to attend the upcoming National Publicity Summit in New York City.
+Go here now to apply to attend the upcoming National Publicity Summit.